-- Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs). - Routine foot care for members with certain medical conditions affecting the lower limbs

-If applicable, see your Summary of Benefits for additional non-Medicare Routine Foot Care.
-Treatment visits are limited.
+- Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs). - Routine foot care for members with certain medical conditions affecting the lower limbs - Our plan also covers additional non-Medicare Routine Foot Care.
+Treatments are limited to up to 6 visits per year.